MrBounty/PZ-UI_API/README.md

 - Show players the start of an event ?
 - And more ?

-This mod is fore you !
+This mod is for you !

 # Make my first window
 First you create a new UI with the `NewUI()` function.